 South of the main highway is the Mutooroo Cobalt District where copper-cobalt sulphide mineralisation occurs in well defined shear and lode structures in high grade metamorphic rocks similar to those hosting the giant Broken Hill deposit (eg Mutooroo).
 Within this district there are numerous prospects, some with ore-grade copper intersections dating from the 1960’s that have never been assayed for cobalt or gold, that is known to be associated with the mineralisation.
 Recent surface geochemical sampling has highlighted widespread, exceptionally high copper and cobalt values, confirming a major new copper-cobalt sulphide mineralised district.

-Also south of the transcontinental railway are large iron ore deposits at Maldorky and Grants.
-SIMEC Mining (an affiliate of the GFG Alliance) has commenced due diligence on these two deposits with the view to evaluating their commercialisation potential.
+Also south of the transcontinental railway are large iron ore deposits at Maldorky, Grants and Grants Basin.
+SIMEC Mining (an affiliate of the GFG Alliance) and Havilah have entered into Share Subscription Agreement, subject to shareholder approval, that will fund these projects through to completion of a definitive feasibility study.
 Both projects are favourably located in relation to GFG Alliance’s existing steelworks at Whyalla, with a continuous rail link available to the port.

 Uranium mineralisation is widespread in Tertiary palaeochannel sands in the region, with the significant resources at the nearby Honeymoon uranium mine and Havilah’s Oban uranium deposit.